pulumi/pulumi-hugo/themes/default/content/blog/pulumi-release-notes-71/index.md

 Learn more in the [added confirmation string to pulumi logout GitHub issue](https://github.com/pulumi/pulumi/pull/9641).

-### Warn about missing AdditionalSecretOutputs

-We now emit a warning diagnostic if a given additional secret key doesn't match any of the resources property keys.
-Previously, if a user specified a key in additional secret outputs that does not match any of the resources property keys, it would have been ignored.
-This can cause some confusion, especially given the mismatches between snakeCase and camel_case property keys.

-Learn more in the [warm about missing AdditionalSecretsOutputs Github issue](https://github.com/pulumi/pulumi/issues/4265).

 ### Compression of remote state backends

 User with self-managed state backends can now enable compression via `PULUMI_SELF_MANAGED_STATE_GZIP=true`.
 A huge shoutout to community contributor, [@awoimbee](https://github.com/awoimbee), for the initial pull request.